 Managing partner: Tim Richards

 Who we are: Collaboration and teamwork are central to our strategy.
 We offer our trainees a high level of responsibility, together with a supportive and inclusive training environment where everyone can flourish.

 What we do: We offer specialist legal advice across three key sectors: private wealth, finance & investment and real estate.

 What we’re looking for: We are looking for team players and natural problem solvers, who want to be part of our cross-office and collaborative culture from day one.

 What you’ll do: We run a structured training and development programme, which aims to equip trainees with the key skills needed to be a successful solicitor, both technically and personally.
 Trainees spend six months in four different teams, working closely with a designated supervisor and receiving high levels of responsibility and client contact from an early stage.

-Perks: Private medical insurance; in-house gym, including access to an in-house personal trainer; group personal pension plan; subsidised café; a day off for your birthday; ability to buy and sell holidays; a day off each year for volunteering; free subscription to Headspace; free fruit; social events, such as our late summer ball and annual firm quiz; running club and choir.
+Our additional benefits also include: private medical insurance; group personal pension plan; a day off for your birthday; ability to buy and sell holidays; a day off each year for volunteering; together with a range of social events and special interest groups including our book club and choir.

 Sponsorship: We currently fully fund the LPC with the University of Law and offer a £5,000 bursary.
 Once the SQE commences, we will fully fund the courses and exams.
-We also provide accommodation and an additional living allowance for trainees on office secondments to London or Bristol.
+We also provide accommodation for trainees on office secondments to London or Bristol.